 Regional Context: • Mid-sized region anchored by major research universities with strong focus on innovation programs and place-making.
 Key Tools: NCBiotech Center: Long-standing, dedicated program to growing life sciences in the region and across the state, including advancing research excellence, investing directly in emerging companies, ensuring trained workforce and advancing networking and peer groups in life sciences.
 Major placemaking for technology with Research Triangle Park (RTP) and Centennial Campus at NC State.
 RTP is one of the oldest and largest research parks in the U.S., but has been largely home to larger corporations, including a strong emphasis on biopharmaceutical.
-It is now reinventing itself with a new town center to offer more amenities and opportunities for emerging companies, plus single use facility that used to be a Syngenta R&D facility.
-Centennial Campus at NC State has been a leader on establishing innovation districts, leveraging the university as an anchor and creating close relationships between faculty, students and company tenants, while offering mixed use developments including housing.
+It is now reinventing itself with a new town center to offer more amenities and opportunities for emerging companies, plus single use facilities are being converted into multitenant facilities for start-ups and emerging companies, such as Alexandria Real Estate's new Agtech facility that used to be a Syngenta R&D facility Centennial Campus at NC State has been a leader on establishing innovation districts, leveraging the university as an anchor and creating close relationships between faculty, students and company tenants, while offering mixed use developments including housing.
 Role of universities in commercialization.
 NC State is a national leader, with over 20 startups annually, dedicated funding through its Chancellor's Innovation Fund for proof-of-concept, a full-time site for NSF i-Corps, an Executive in Residence program to scout for technologies at university research labs, bootcamps and business plan competitions, strong entrepreneurial programs within its colleges and strong alumni networking of its start-ups (Wolfpack Investor Network).
-UNC in 2010 launched a stronger focus on commercialization and entrepreneurship, including commercialization training launched through an EDA i6 grant, on-campus incubators, a downtown coworking space, proof-of-concept funding (Kickstart Venture Services), alumni investor network (Carolina Angel Network) and a s10 million seed-stage investment fund created by the university's endowment known as Carolina Research Ventures Fund.
-Duke University has also embraced entrepreneurship with fellowsh Successes: Underground and BioLabs in Durham Raleigh Durham is a top region for venture investment in high-potential innovation-driven companies, with over \$1 billion in venture funding to 173 JULIE3563. companies, able to attract VC investment from East and West coasts, as well as having a strong base of SBIR backed companies.
+UNC in 2010 launched a stronger focus on commercialization and entrepreneurship, including commercialization training launched through an EDA i6 grant, on-campus incubators, a downtown coworking space, proof-of-concept funding (Kickstart Venture Services), alumni investor network (Carolina Angel Network) and a \$10 million seed-stage investment fund created by the university's endowment known as Carolina Research Ventures Fund.
+Duke University has also embraced entrepreneurship with fellowship program, startup challenge, an incubation fund and a prototyping facility for students, and in its technology transfer efforts participation in the Coulter program, active alumni angel network and partnerships with private sector incubators and accelerators (MedBlue incubator, Biomarker Factory and Center for Advanced Hindsight).
+Non-university physical developments, including coworking and incubator spaces, such as HQ coworking with three facilities in Raleigh and American Underground and BioLabs in Durham Successes: Raleigh Durham is a top region for venture investment in high-potential innovation-driven companies, with over \$1 billion in venture funding to 173 companies, able to attract VC investment from East and West coasts, as well as having a strong base of SBIR backed companies.
 Challenges: Linking major public-private innovation center developments with entrepreneurial activity.
 Best Practice Lessons: University engagement in commercialization and innovation is key driver for the region.
 Builds on brand of being a major complex for university research and talent.
-62
+63